Skip to main content

 • Market availability: Jupiter lists a selection of markets from each provider.
 Not every market available on Kalshi or Polymarket is necessarily available on Jupiter.

 • Resolution rules: each market’s outcome is determined by the provider, following the rules described in the “Rules summary” section on the market page.
-Jupiter follows the provider’s settlement result.
+Jupiter follows the provider’s settlement.

 • Dispute resolution: if an outcome is disputed, the dispute is handled by the upstream provider.
 Jupiter does not independently resolve disputes.